mcqueentc/docker/openTSDB/README.md

 #OpenTSDB
-The container contains OpenTSDB basend on HBase and Hadoop
+The container contains OpenTSDB based on HBase and Hadoop

 ## Start the Container
 ```